Is there something inherently unique about walking that causes PVCs or heart palpitations?

 • And…it’s only sometimes during walking, not always?

 Answering “yes” to these questions points towards anxiety as a cause.

-You may also want to ask yourself what you eat shortly before going on fitness walks.
+You may also want to ask yourself what you eat or drink shortly before going on fitness walks.
 As Dr. Anderson pointed out, caffeine can trigger palpitations.

 It’s advisable that you get a full exam by a cardiologist to see if you might be at risk for coronary heart disease.